 Address filtering

+General

-Address filtering shall be applied per 10.2.8 (MAC data service) with the addressing clarifications in 10.71.5.4 (Addressing). for CPE MHA only
+Address filtering shall be applied per 10.2.8 (MAC data service) with the addressing clarifications in 10.71.5.4 (Addressing).

+Within the scope of 10.7.6.1:

+a link-specific EDP_STA_address value of an affiliated STA on a given link for an identified EDP epoch is the MAC address defined as follows:

+The Local/Global bit shall be set to value 0, local address

+The Individual/Group bit is set to value 0, individual address.

+EDP_STA_address[0:45] is extracted from the EDP FA block according to the link ID of the link as described in Table 10-40b (Extracting EDP_STA_address values from EDP FA Block), where the EDP FA block is generated for the identified EDP epoch. (#579)

+a link-specific EDP_AP_address value of an affiliated AP on a given linke for an identified EDP epoch is the MAC address defined as follows

+The Local/Global bit value shall not be modified.

+The Individual/Group bit is set to value 1, group address.

+EDP_AP_address[0:45] is extracted from EDP FA block as described in Table 10-40h (Extracting EDP_AP_address values from EDP FA Block), according to the link ID of the link, where the EDP

+an STA affiliated with a BPE non-AP MLD shall obtain the deanonymized group address for an identified EDP epoch from a received group address as: (#579, #819)

+Group address = (OGroupAddress - EDP_Group_Anonymization_Offset) mod 246, (#579 – moved here from later in 10.71.6.1, #819)

+where OGroupAddress is 46 bits of the received group address excluding the local/global and individual/group bits, and the single EDP_Group_Anonymization_Offset value in the BPE MHA parameter set of the identified EDP epoch as specified in 10.71.4 (Establishing BPE frame anonymization parameter sets). (#579)

+NOTE: If the AP MLD has BPE FA mechanisms enabled, then the EDP epoch of the non-AP MLD is also the EDP epoch of the AP MLD. (#126)

+Address filtering for CPE MHA only

-This clause applies when MIBc1.
+This clause applies when the AP MLD does not have BPE FA mechanisms enabled. (#126)

-For each setup link of the non-AP MLD:
+For a frame received on a given setup link of the non-AP MLD: (#126)

 During the margin period and the transition period of the EDP epoch of the non-AP MLD (see 10.71.2.3 (EDP epoch transition operations)), the affiliated STA of the non-AP MLD and the affiliated AP of the AP MLD of the setup link shall perform address filtering using:

-the EDP_STA_address of the affiliated STA from the MAC header anonymization parameters (defined in 10.71.5.1 (MAC header anonymization parameter set selection)) of the old EDP epoch (if any), and the (fixed) address of the affiliated AP,
+the link-specific EDP_STA_address of the affiliated STA for the old EDP epoch (if any), and the (fixed) address of the affiliated AP, (#579)

-the EDP_STA_address of the affiliated STA from the MAC header anonymization parameters (if any) of the new EDP epoch, and the (fixed) address of the affiliated AP, and
+the link-specific EDP_STA_address of the affiliated STA for the new EDP epoch, and the (fixed) address of the affiliated AP, and (#579)

 for each group to which the affiliated STA is assigned, the (fixed) group address and the (fixed) address of the affiliated AP.